 I began to get worried.
 Automatically, I replied, “I didn’t take your money,” like any other person would.

 I felt like hanging up the phone.
 This was a nuisance.
 But then there was some urgency in the voice, and it was a woman’s voice.
 Okay!
-It is Pearl!
+It was Pearl!
 She wanted to get her brown leather bag!

 So, I merely said, “I don’t know where it is,” unleashing a lead.